showhey0119/aquabreeding/README.md

 ## History
 - Version 0.8.0 is released (03/22/2023)
-    - Breeding parents are sampled either from standar Wright-Fisher population or sutrucutred population.
+    - Breeding parents are sampled either from a standar Wright-Fisher population or structured population.

 - Version 0.7.2 is released (10/26/2022)
     - New mating design that minimizes inbreeding